aparedesum/frontend-nanodegree-mobile-portfolio/README.md

 1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
 Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

-Profile, optimize, measure... and then lather, rinse, and repeat.
-Good luck!

 ####Part 2: Optimize Frames per Second in pizza.html